THE RUSSIAN MAZOURKA QUADRILLES

 Reconstructed and choreographed by Richard Powers, based on a description by Charles Durang

-This is the short two-figure version, with many modifications to serve as a performance for an audience.
+This is the short two-figure version with some modifications, to serve as a performance for an audience.

-Richard's reconstruction of the unmodified five-figure original quadrille is here.
+Richard's reconstruction of the full five-figure original quadrille is here.

 See notes on the history and reconstruction of this dance at the bottom of this page.